H\"older regularity and roughness: construction and examples: Moments of Schauder coefficients

-In Figures \ref{fig: all fake fBM} and \ref{fig: mixed fBM} (b), the graphs of the quartic variations of fake processes seem to be linear, even though we didn't match the Schauder coefficients up to order $p = 1/H = 4$.
-Especially, the quartic variation of $Y^{H}_{mix}$ in Figure \ref{fig: mixed fBM} (b) has almost the same slope as that of real fBM.
+In Figures 7 and 8 (b) of Supplement B \cite{suppB}, the graphs of the quartic variations ($1/4$-th variations) of fake processes seem to be linear, even though we didn't match the Schauder coefficients up to order $p = 1/H = 4$.
+Especially, the quartic variation of $Y^{H}_{mix}$ in Figure 8(b) has almost the same slope as that of real fBM.

-Furthermore, the graphs of the $3/4$-th variations in Figure \ref{fig: all fake fBM 0.75} (b) also look linear, though the Hurst index $H = 3/4$ is not a reciprocal of an even integer.
+Furthermore, the graphs of the $3/4$-th variations in Figure 9(b) of Supplement B \cite{suppB} also look linear, though the Hurst index $H = 3/4$ is not a reciprocal of an even integer.
 Therefore, we \textbf{conjecture} that the $(1/H)$-th variation of fake fractional processes along a balanced, completely refining partition sequence $\pi$ will be linear with slope equal to $C_{1/H}:= \mathbb{E}[|N(0, 1)|^{\frac{1}{H}}]$, if we match the first $m= \Big\lceil \frac{1}{H} \Big \rceil$ moments of the Schauder coefficients with that of real fBM with Hurst index $H$.